The publisher’s way to go from surviving to thriving.

 The duopoly domination has already moved from providing services to total control of distributing the ad dollars for the entire market.

 1. When advertisers need to build an ad campaign, they use the appropriate interface.
-On the other hand, if the publishers (eg. website or app) want to monetize the visits of users, they need to use the technologies to maximize income from every impression served to every visitor.
+On the other hand, if the publishers (eg. website or app) want to monetise the visits of users, they need to use the technologies to maximise income from every impression served to every visitor.
 The market for these tools is completely dominated by the duopoly.
-That means a news web-site needs to compete for attention with duopoly services and even when a user visit is achieved, a significant part of the current advertising dollar goes anyway to Google/Facebook.
+That means a news website needs to compete for attention with duopoly services and even when a user visit is achieved, a significant part of the current advertising dollar goes anyway to Google/Facebook.

 To put an Individual in the center is the solution

 It feels like a total dead end without any positive perspective for publishers and users.
 The dictatorship of the tech giants looks unavoidable at first glance. myGaru has a graceful solution.
 Instead of creating multiple workarounds around the law as most of the digital ads industry is focused on, We simply put an individual in the centre of the market.
 We are creating a trusted and transparent ecosystem where we unite publishers with advertisers and put user control as the main component of it.
 That gives publishers more than they desire, even in their wildest dreams:

 * Security of user experience without external vendor privacy risks.
 Our users are redirected by the myGaru Header-Bidding platform directly to our ecosystem without any data security risks.